 If you want to save the other drive data, then surely you can save other computer drive data by not deleting or formatting other drives such as D, E, etc.

-If you still have an issue in fixing System Thread Exception Not Handled Error in Windows 10 which shows on a Blue Screen of Death (BSOD), then write in the comment section below for help.
-And if you have any advice or better methods, you leave it in the comment section.
+If you still have an issue in fixing the System Thread Exception Not Handled Error in Windows 10 which shows on a Blue Screen of Death (BSOD), then write in the comment section below for help.
+And if you have any advice or better methods, you leave them in the comment section.
 We surely update this article according to your fix.

 Browse for new error fixes.